genusglobalinc/SmallHQ_public/README.md

 # SmallHQ_public

-SmallHQ_public is a Java application serving as a comprehensive showcase of advanced development skills for potential employers.
-Users can explore how to integrate small patches into vanilla MCP source code, granting access to essential data and functions for mod development.
-With a focus on demonstrating modding capabilities following Minecraft Forge installation methodology, this project highlights proficiency in Java programming and project deployment on Render.
+SmallHQ_public is a Java application serving as a showcase of development skills.
+It follows the Minecraft Forge installation methodology, applying patches to vanilla MCP source code to provide access to necessary data and functions for mod development.
+The application does not utilize any APIs or databases, and it is deployed using Render.

 ![Language](https://img.shields.io/badge/language-Java-blue)
 ![Status](https://img.shields.io/badge/status-Portfolio-Ready-green)